BlenderNeko/ComfyUI_ADV_CLIP_emb/README.md

 ## Advanced CLIP Text Encode

-This repo contains a node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for more control over the way prompt weighting should be interpreted.
+This repo contains 2 nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that allows for more control over the way prompt weighting should be interpreted.
+And let's you mix different embeddings.

-### node settings
+### Advanced CLIP Text Encode node settings
 To achieve this, an Advanced Clip Text Encode node is introduced with the following 3 settings:

 #### token_normalization: